ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ### 5. Known issues

 #### The reads cleaning tool shows no files for input
 You have uploaded sequence files, they appear in your history but you do not see them in the human reads cleaning tool.
-This issue is related to the Galaxy file format.
+This issue is related to the sequence file format.
 If you uploaded uncompressed fastq files, you have to define the files as fastqsanger in Galaxy for the tool to accept them.
 This can be done during upload or by editing the file attibutes in the history panel.
 More information of fastqsanger format can be found [here](https://galaxyproject.org/support/fastqsanger/)

 #### Output from reads cleaning has no sequence
 The output of the read cleaning tool is a small file (40Kb) with no sequences.
-This issue is related to memory requirements.
+This issue can be related to memory requirements.
 The human reads cleaning tool uses [BWA Mem](http://bio-bwa.sourceforge.net/) for mapping reads to the human genome.
 This step is memory demanding.
-A modestly specced workstation may become laggy.
-Increasing the swap file or swap partition size can help.
+A modestly specced workstation may become laggy and not finish the mapping step, resutling in no output sequence file.
+Increasing the swap file or swap partition size can help with this issue.

 <!-- include table or link to table explaining all metadata fields.
 Use the same in Galaxy (include table at bottom) -->